 amodelofcontrol.com has been live since 2004.
-Initially based in the north of England, since late 2009 in London, amodelofcontrol.com exists to talk about music.
+Initially based in the north of England, from late 2009 in London, and now from 2021 on the Kent Coast, amodelofcontrol.com exists to talk about music.

 e-mail (edit as appropriate)

 Adam W is the sole administrator and writer (with very occasional guest writers), covering broadly industrial music from across the world, but also crossing over into other related and unrelated areas of music as posts require.

 Adam W began writing about music in his University days at King’s College London, starting as a music writer on the student newspaper ROAR in September 1996.
 Since then, he has written for a number of other publications and websites (notably Alternative Magazine and Connexion Bizarre), and is an occasional guest poster elsewhere.

 In addition to his writing, Adam W is an accomplished gig and club photographer, and is also a well-known industrial/metal DJ, who used to run Sheffield nights the control frequency and Stormblast, and was involved with an occasional London industrial night called Rivet, which may yet return again.
 Otherwise he appears as a guest DJ across the UK, and occasionally beyond, on a regular basis.

 What personal data we collect and why we collect it

 When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.